Aging and Positive Psychology:

 GENERAL COURSE DESCRIPTION

-Between 1900 and 2000 American life expectancy jumped from 47 to almost 79 years.
+Between 1900 and 2010, American life expectancy jumped from 47 to almost 79 years.
 The number of Americans 65 and older went from 3.1 million in 1900 to 35 million in 2000 and is projected to reach 98.2 million in 2060.
-Advances in genetic engineering, tissue engineering, stem cell therapies, nanotechnology, hormone therapies, and other fields are likely to foster a longevity revolution in which life-spans get much longer and people look and function younger at older ages.
+Advances in genetic engineering, tissue engineering, stem cell therapies, nanotechnology, hormone therapies, and other fields are likely to foster a longevity revolution in which lifespans get much longer and people look and function younger at older ages.
 What can psychology and positive psychology teach us about how to live longer, healthier, and happier?
 This course uses articles and interviews with anti-aging experts to consider cognitive and personality research and clinical issues.
 The focus is on what helps people age better and live longer as opposed to focusing on decline and pathology.
-The Psychology of Aging The content is both relevant to your aging better and to helping clients age better and deal with the challenges of aging.
+The content is both relevant to your aging better and to helping clients age better and deal with the challenges of aging.